-- Low Volatile Organic Compounds (VOC) wall finishes (maximum VOC levels of 50 grams/liter). - Low VOC flooring finishes (maximum VOC levels of 100 grams/liter). - Energy Star rated LED lighting in the kitchen.
+- Low Volatile Organic Compounds (VOC) wall finishes (maximum VOC levels of 50 grams/liter). - Low VOC flooring finishes (maximum VOC levels of 100 grams/liter).
+Energy Star rated LED lighting in the kitchen.

 (iii.)
-Rent Affordability (Maximum 13 Points)
+Rent Affordability (Maximum 10 Points)

-(a.)
+- (a.)
 New Funds.
-A maximum of 7 points will be given to projects which have a commitment for AHFA approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant), HOME funds (AHFA's HOME funds do not qualify), USDA Rural Development 515 funds, CDBG, CDBG Disaster Funds administered from Alabama Department Economic Development, HUD CDBG Disaster Funds, Neighborhood Stabilization Program funds, Capital Fund Program Grant, Replacement Housing Factor Fund Grant, CHOICE Neighborhood funds, Promised Neighborhood funds, NeighborhoodWorks Capital Grant, Home Depot Foundation Grant and HUD's Economic Development Initiative program funds allocated through the Community Development funds.
-The commitment must be a fully executed firm commitment from the applicable entity that will be granting the funds to project.
+A maximum of 5 points in aggregate will be given to projects which have a commitment for AHFA approved sources of new funds.
+To qualify for points for receiving AHFA approved sources of new funds (specifically listed below), if the funds are loaned (required repayment) or granted to the project, at least 50% of the total amount of funds committed for points must remain as a permanent source of funds.
+Existing funds that are assumed and/or term(s) extended do not qualify for points under this criteria.
+The commitment must be a fully executed firm commitment from the applicable entity that will be loaning or granting the funds to project. - (1.)
+A maximum of 5 points will be given to projects which have a commitment for AHFA approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant), HOME funds, USDA Rural Development 515 funds, CDBG, CDBG Disaster Funds administered from Alabama Department Economic Development, HUD CDBG Disaster Funds, Neighborhood Stabilization Program funds, CHOICE Neighborhood funds, Promised Neighborhood funds, NeighborhoodWorks Capital Grant, Home Depot Foundation Grant and HUD's Economic Development Initiative program funds allocated through the Community Development funds.